Covid-19 Frequently Asked Questions

 If we have a confirmed case of Covid-19, we will contact Public Health England and follow their advice.

 My daughter is in KS3 so she is having all of her lessons in her form group.
-If there is a confirmed case in my daughter’s year group but not my daughter’s form group, will she be sent home to self-isolate for 14 days?
+If there is a confirmed case in my daughter’s year group but not my daughter’s form group, will she be sent home to self-isolate?

 If we have a confirmed case of Covid-19, we will contact Public Health England and follow their advice.
 They will decide which members of our school community need to self-isolate.

 If there is a confirmed case at St Ursula’s, should I get my child tested as a precaution?

 We believe that tests are only available to those with symptoms.
 If your child develops symptoms, she should not come to school.
 You should get a test and your household should self-isolate from the start of the symptoms.

 Will you be testing students on site when they return in March?

 Yes.
 Schools have been asked to expand their lateral flow testing provision so that students can access three on site tests in the first two weeks of returning to school.
 Home test kits will then be provided.

 Yes, we increased our cleaning capacity before the summer holidays.
 As part of this, additional cleaning of frequently touched surfaces (e.g. door handles, light switches, bannisters) and toilets occur throughout the school day.